apps-on-air/AppsOnAir-react-native-AppLink/README.md

 ### Function 2: Listen for Deep Link Events

-Use `onDeepLinkProcessed` to listen for incoming deep links after initialization.
+Use `onDeepLinkProcessed` to listen for incoming deep links after **initialization**.
 This allows you to respond to navigation events or extract data from the link.

 ```tsx
 import React, { useEffect } from 'react';